alialigholi/alialigholi.github.io/index.md

 ## Research Interests

 - **Hodge Theory and Topology of Singular Complex Algebraic Varieties**
-- **Relations Between Algebraic, Topological, and Analytic K-Theory**
+- **Analytic and Topological Realizations of Algebraic Objects in K-Theory**